Noah2610/TextAdventure_v2/README.md

 There is a configuration file at `./src/settings.yml` which contains some general settings for the game.
 It mainly defines some minor tweaks used throughout the game.
 It has a bunch of comments decribing
 each value so you can check it out there if you are curious.
+### Game Modes
+There are two Game Modes in the game currently,
+which are states the Player is in that switch during gameplay:
+* __Normal Mode__:
+This is the main mode.
+The Player uses __Verbs__ to interact with their Items and the environment.
+* __Conversation Mode__:
+The Player enters this mode when they start a conversation with a Person.
+In this mode, you interact with the person you are talking to with __Terms__.

 ### Window Layout
 There are 5 main Curses Windows used.
 #### INPUT
 This is the window the user types their commands in.
-It starts with a prompt which will be different according to the current game mode (see below).
+It starts with a prompt which will be different according to the current game mode.
 ```
 Normal Mode       = "> "
 Conversation Mode = ">> "